-19.25 Upon commencement of the registration provisions under the Bill and the enactment of relevant secondary legislation, there may be some impact on higher education providers in Wales in undergoing initial registration with the Commission.
-The majority of registration conditions will cover matters which are already regulated or assured by HEFCW, but the change in regulator and the means by which regulation is conducted may lead to some transitional administrative impact.
-The Welsh Government will seek to ensure when consulting on the relevant secondary legislation to ensure that this impact is minimised in the transition to the regulatory framework.
+- 19.26 Upon commencement of the registration provisions under the Bill, and the enactment of relevant secondary legislation, there may be some impact on providers of higher education in Wales due to the need to meet the initial conditions of registration. - 19.27 Most registration conditions cover matters which are already regulated or assured by HEFCW, but the change in regulator and how regulation is conducted may lead to some transitional administrative impact.
+The Welsh Government will seek to ensure, when developing relevant secondary legislation, that this impact is minimised to ensure a smooth transition to the new regulatory framework.